"Am I a Terrorist?" by Shamanta Mostofa

 Third Place for College Prose

 I not only embody diversity, but am an advocate of teaching diversity.
 The fundamentals of equality and inclusiveness are hard to define.
 There are some who promote equality as a baseline reference: that we are all equals irrespective of our history, sex, gender identity, or background.
 But I believe celebrating equality through recognition in differences of positivism.
 I am a Bengali woman.
 I am an American woman.
 I am an educated woman.
-I am a cis bisexual woman.
 I am a student activist.
 I am an academic student.
 I am a researcher.
 I am a student worker.
 I am a daughter.
 I am a friend.
 I am Shamanta.
 I am Sam.
 And to some, I am a terrorist.

 "Are you a terrorist?" asked my second grade librarian.

 I fail to recall on how many occasions people have asked me those four words.
 Whether intended to be a lighthearted jest or a canny remark imbued with scorn, the effect is invariable.
 Shame and humiliation redden my cheeks.
 A nervous smile and blithe retort arrive at my lips.
 I busy myself with the nearest object, twiddling it back and forth between my thumbs—always remaining ill at ease.
 I have progressively come to terms with the fact that I will never be able to escape the perpetual cycle of that daunting word, constantly lurking in the shadows of my past, present, and future.
 After twenty-one years of questioning what or who a "terrorist" is, I realize now that I had allowed others to define who I was.
 Words are meaningless when it comes to character.
 I define myself through my own actions, my dreams, and my interests—not the stereotypical epitome of zeal and fervor.